Doctorate Program in Philosophy and

 Other suitable courses and seminars at Carnegie Mellon and the University of Pittsburgh

-- An additional course from either category (12 units)
+An additional course from either analytic or history (12 units)

 Interdisciplinary requirements (2 courses)